Marcos Ambrose: 2015

 Ambrose started in 2015.
 He debuted at the final round of the 2014 season, driving the #66 Xbox-sponsored FG Falcon.

 He began the 2015 season on a low note, starting near the back of the field in every one of the race.
-His best finish was 12th in the 3rd race at the Clipsal 500 in Adelaide.
+His best finish was twelfth in the 3rd race at the Clipsal 500 in Adelaide.

 In March 2015, Ambrose took a temporary leave from DJR Team Penske in order to improve his practice with V8 Supercar racing, being replaced with Scott Pye.
 He returned for the three-round Pirtek Endurance Cup as Pye's second driver, claiming an eighth finish at Surfers Paradise race 1.

 Ambrose did not return as a full-season driver in 2016.